joeygroves/CO2104_CW3/task_manager/README.md

 3. Change to 'task_manager' directory
 ### `cd task_manager`

-4. Install node_modules
+4. Install node_modules (it will take a while)
 ### `npm install`

-5. Run task_manager app
+5. To run the task_manager app
 ### `npm start`